 The Products meet the definition of “commercial item” in Federal Acquisition Regulation (“FAR”) 2.101, were developed entirely at private expense, and are provided to Government Licensees exclusively under the terms of this Agreement.
 Software, including Software Upgrades, is “commercial computer software” and applicable Documentation and media are “commercial computer software documentation,” as those terms are used in FAR 12.212 and DFARS 227.7202.
 Use of the Products by the U.S. Government constitutes acknowledgment of Forcepoint's proprietary rights therein, and of the exclusive applicability of this Agreement.

-Without prejudice to Forcepoint audit rights pursuant to this Section, upon Forcepoint’s request Licensee will document and certify that use of the Products is in full conformity with the use rights granted under this Agreement and the applicable Order.
-During the term of this Agreement and for a period of one year following its termination, Licensee will maintain and make available to Forcepoint records sufficient to permit Forcepoint or Forcepoint’s independent auditor to verify, upon ten days’ written notice, Licensee’s compliance with this Agreement.
-Licensee will provide reasonable assistance, personnel, access to Forcepoint components with License’s systems, and information necessary to facilitate the timely completion of Forcepoint’s compliance verification.
-The audit will be performed during regular business hours.
-If Licensee is not in compliance with this Agreement, Licensee will reimburse Forcepoint’s reasonable costs and expenses of such verification process (including, but not limited to the fees of an independent auditor), and Licensee will promptly cure any noncompliance, including without limitation payment of any and all fees owed to Forcepoint during the period of noncompliance.
+Upon Forcepoint’s request Licensee will provide a written certification confirming its compliance with this Agreement.
+Further, during the term of this Agreement and for a period of one year thereafter Forcepoint or Forcepoint’s independent auditor may review Licensee’s records related to Licensee’s use of the Products to verify Licensee’s compliance with this Agreement.
+Licensee will provide reasonable assistance, access to personnel, facilities, and systems, as well as information necessary to facilitate Forcepoint’s compliance verification.
+The verification will be performed during regular business hours and will not unreasonably interfere with Licensee’s business activities.
+The cost of the verification will be borne by Forcepoint unless a discrepancy indicating that additional Fees are due to Forcepoint, in which case the reasonable cost of the verification will be borne by Licensee.
+Licensee will promptly cure any noncompliance and will pay any Fees due as a result of such noncompliance.
 The rights and remedies under this Section are in addition to any other rights Forcepoint may have under this Agreement.
-Additionally, Forcepoint may at any time, without notice, during the term of this Agreement access Licensee’s system, subject to applicable local law, to determine whether Licensee and its users are in compliance with this Agreement.
-Licensee acknowledges that the Products may include a license manager component to track usage of the Products and agrees not to impede, disable or otherwise undermine such license manager’s operation.
+Additionally, Forcepoint may at any time, without notice, during the term of this Agreement access Licensee’s system, subject to applicable local law, to determine whether Licensee and its users are complying with the terms of this Agreement.
+Licensee acknowledges that the Products may include a license manager component to track usage of the Products and Licensee will not impede, disable or otherwise undermine such license manager’s operation.